Asset V2 Integration Guide#

 Creating Vulnerabilities#

-To create a Vulnerability you need to specify the asset (identified by its UUID or shortname) on which the vulnerability was observed, its vulnerability definition, and CVSS value.
-If a severity is not specified, it will be assigned based on the submitted CVSS value using the following mapping:
+To create a Vulnerability you need to specify the asset (identified by its UUID or shortname) on which the vulnerability was observed, its vulnerability definition.

 The optional forceIndex option (default=false) will instruct the service to refresh the search index such that new vulnerabilities are immediately searchable.
 Like Assets, Vulnerabilities can be created bound to specific components.